KludgeKML/unenviable/README.md

 ...will make a .env file with required variables (optional ones will be commented out, descriptions will be included with each variable and initial values will be included)

+### RAILS USE:

+Unenviable installs a railties object that will close the ENV file, raising errors if you have installed the ENV wrapper and a call to ENV is made after initialization.